Chief Executive Officer: Leonie Kerins

 Education Coordinator: Helen O’Grady

 Helen has worked for Doras Luimní since 2008.
 A recipient of Vodafone Awards in 2008, Helen initially joined Doras as Education and Employment Coordinator.
-Helen has a particular interest in integration through education and she is now responsible for the implementation of Doras projects funded by Pobal through the European Refugee Fund.
+Helen has a particular interest in integration through education.
 Prior to joining Doras, Helen worked in the field of development education where she became involved with training and supporting asylum seekers and refugees.
-She was also involved in a European Gruntvig partnership with five countries that exchanged learning on mentoring practices for newly arrived migrants.
 Helen has a Degree in Social Studies in Social Care and a Masters in Contemporary Migration and Diaspora Studies.